bdore/Getting-and-Cleaning-Data-Project/CodeBook.md

 - fBodyAccMag-std()
 - fBodyBodyAccJerkMag-std()

 All variables (measurements) below are in radians/second.
-Each value in "average.txt" is the mean of all observations of that variable in "merged_data" for each activity of each subject.
+Each value in "average.txt" is the mean of all observations of that variable in "extracted_set" for each activity of each subject.
 - tBodyGyro-mean()-X
 - tBodyGyro-mean()-Y
 - tBodyGyro-mean()-Z